kenzasam/AvianFluInfo/index.md

 title: Farming Community Resources
 ---

-You can find guidance your state on the map below, and [you can find you state Vet here](https://www.aphis.usda.gov/contact/animal-health?filter=report%20sick%20or%20dead%20livestock%2C%20aquatics%2C%20or%20poultry).
+You can find guidance for your state on the map below, and [you can find you state Vet here](https://www.aphis.usda.gov/contact/animal-health?filter=report%20sick%20or%20dead%20livestock%2C%20aquatics%2C%20or%20poultry).

 The USDA can help producers with:
 * PPE and/or laundering